 About the Amalfi Coast Region

 First let’s learn a little bit more about the Amalfi Coast (Costiera Amalfitana) and its significance as a protected UNESCO World Heritage Site.
-The majestic landscapes and rich cultural history make the Amalfi Coast one of the world’s most desirable travel destinations!
+Majestic landscapes and rich cultural history make the Amalfi Coast one of the world’s most desirable travel destinations!

 The Amalfi Coast is a 50-kilometer (31-mile) stretch of luscious coastline in the Province of Salerno of Italy’s Campania region.
-It comprises 13 small villages and towns, from Positano to the west, to Vietri sul Mare to the east.
+It comprises 13 small villages and towns, from Positano to the west, to Vietri sul Mare to the east, and is filled with a myriad of hamlets tucked away in the mountain range.

 How to Get to The Amalfi Coast

 Now for a little logistics.
 The most common points of access for an Amalfi Coast trip itinerary are Naples, Sorrento, and Salerno.
-The closest international airport to the Amalfi Coast is Naples International Airport, about an hour-and-a-half away from Amalfi Coast by car.
+The closest international airport to the Amalfi Coast is Naples International Airport, about an hour-and-a-half away by car.

-Alternatively, if you’re traveling to the Amalfi Coast from cities in Southern Italy, you can begin your Amalfi Coast trip from Salerno and work your way from east to west.
+Alternatively, if you’re traveling to the Amalfi Coast from cities in Southern Italy, you can begin your Amalfi Coast trip from Vietri sul Mare just outside of Salerno, and work your way from east to west.
 You can also take a bus or car from Naples airport to Salerno in under an hour!

-Since I was already in Southern Italy, I used Salerno as my access point, and spent a night in the (cutest) “gateway town” to the Amalfi Coast: Vietri sul Mare (just 10 minutes from Salerno).
+Since I was already in Southern Italy, I used Salerno as my access point, and spent my first night in beautiful Vietri sul Mare, the “gateway to the Amalfi Coast,” just 10 minutes from Salerno.

 How to Get Around the Amalfi Coast

-The Amalfi Coast Road is a winding, narrow, cliffside road connecting all the towns and villages along the coast.
+The Amalfi Coast Road is a winding, narrow, cliffside road connecting all of its coastal towns.

-Due to immense traffic in the high-season and lack of clear driving rules and parking, I don’t recommend renting a car.
+Due to immense traffic in the high season and lack of clear driving rules and parking, I don’t recommend renting a car when you visit the Amalfi Coast.

 Renting a scooter is a great idea for day trips, as long as you’re a practiced driver!
 Click here to book your scooter.

-Ferries are the most enjoyable way to travel the Amalfi Coast.
-Just note that only Amalfi, Positano, Maiori, Cetara, and Minori have ferry service.
-Also, during the off season (November to late March), the ferries are not in service.
+Ferries offer the most amazing views of the Amalfi Coast.
+Just note that only Amalfi, Positano, Vietri sul Mare, Maiori, Cetara, and Minori have ferry service.
+Also, during the off season (usually November to early April), the ferries are not in service.

-For both buses and ferries, you’ll need to purchase tickets ahead of time in a bar, tabaccheria (tobacco shop), newsstand, or ferry ticket offices at the port.
+For both buses and ferries, you’ll need to purchase tickets ahead of time in a local bar, tabaccheria (tobacco shop), newsstand, or a ferry ticket office at a port.

 Private transfers on the Amalfi Coast are expensive, but they provide you with peace of mind… Hiring a private car is worth it!
 Click here to book your private driver.